The Families of Mushrooms and Toadstools Represented in the British Isles | |

-~ Syzygosporaceae.
+~ Syzygosporaceae

 Morphology.
 The fruit-bodies producing basidia and basidiospores; pustulate (or inducing host galls); gelatinous and somewhat translucent when moist.
 The basidia modified; partially longitudinally quadripartite at the apex; maturing at different times.
 The basidiospores germinating by budding.